 If you have any worries, concerns or complaints, please do not hesitate to contact us.
 Like any organisation, we do not always get things right, but we are keen to hear about ways in which we can improve the quality of our service.
-In the case of a complaint, please contact the Principal's PA, Sally-Anne Herrington, in the first instance, who will direct your complaint as appropriate. contacted 01278 784881 Sally-Anne can be on or email sallyanne.herrington@tkasa.theplt.org.uk In the event that you remain unhappy with the response, a complaint may then be made to the Chair of the Academy Council.
+In the case of a complaint, please contact the Principal's PA, Sally-Anne Herrington, in the first instance, who will direct your complaint as appropriate.
+Sally-Anne contacted 01278 784881 can be on or email response, a complaint may then be made to the Chair of the Academy Council.